 Additional Special Guests and Features include:

-Daniel O’Day, Chairman and CEO, Gilead Sciences, Inc. Michael J. Gifford, President and CEO, Vivent Health Special performances from the National AIDS Memorial Virtual Choirand songwriterAlida McKeon
+Daniel O’Day, Chairman and CEO, Gilead Sciences, Inc. and Michael J. Gifford, President and CEO, Vivent Health, along with executives from Chevron and Quest Diagnostics, offer messages about their work on HIV/AIDS and Covid-19.

 Make your voice heard on Giving Tuesday!
 Support the Programs of the National AIDS Memorial!
 Can't wait?
 Make a gift now